Photos by Annie Fichtner

 It’s a curious sensation, having someone massaging goop into your face and attaching giant pieces of rubber to your nose.
 It almost makes you feel less than human, like you’re just a subject, a work of art.
 It’s not a bad feeling, it’s just strange.
-The makeup artists, the PR person who set this up, the photographer I brought along—they’re all staring at me and giggling and guffawing, but I’m instructed not to twitch a single muscle in my face.
+The makeup artists, the PR person who set this up, the photographer I brought along — they’re all staring at me and giggling and guffawing, but I’m instructed not to twitch a single muscle in my face.

 Justin blends the edges of the prosthetic with my cheeks and forehead; pretty soon it won’t be clear where the synthetic ends and the organic begins.
 The painting is easily the most intensive, precarious, and time-consuming part of the transformation.
 Justin paints my head dark gray, and then blends in a lighter shade of gray and black.
 I feel the sharp mist of hairspray on my neck.
 Justin dabs more color on me, pauses, looks intently at my face, and dabs on more color.
 This goes on for about half an hour.

-Keep in mind that I can’t see myself during this process—every mirror around me seems to be angled just out of my vision.
+Keep in mind that I can’t see myself during this process — every mirror around me seems to be angled just out of my vision.
 So the first moment I come face-to-face with the pirate werewolf version of myself is in the changing room, just before putting on my costume.
 I’m standing in a little box, looking at my severely modified face through the camera on my phone.
 Whoa.
 This is what two hours of painstaking work looks like.
 When you're the center of attention, when everyone around you has invested a lot of time and resources in how you look, you feel overburdened with importance.
 No wonder actors are so fucked up.
 When I step back out, and I’m garbed in a fake pistol, a fake sword, a mossy pirate hat, and a long, velvet pirate coat, something inside me tightened.
 Why am I doing this again?
-I’m just some untrained reporter who got offered this gig so House of Torment could get an article written about them, and here I am taking up two hours of a serious make-up artist’s time.
+I’m just some untrained reporter who got offered this gig so House of Torment could have an article written about them, and here I am taking up two hours of a serious make-up artist’s time.
 I’m actually relieved when Justin’s boss mentions he can clock out after the finishing touches.

 Now it’s time to go out to the frontlines so I can get a taste of what it’s like to scare children.
 The other icons have spent months working on their characters: their voice, their motivation, and their tactics.
 I’ve been a werewolf pirate for approximately 160 minutes.
-On the way back outside the mall, one of the other monsters tells me the adrenaline rush you get from seeing people run away from you in fear is an incomparable feeling.
+On the way back outside, one of the other monsters tells me that the adrenaline rush you get from seeing people run away from you in fear is an incomparable feeling.
 I guess we’ll see.

 As it turns out, when you’re a six-foot-two, 220-pound werewolf pirate, it’s pretty easy to frighten small people.
-One poor kid was staring at his cell phone when I ran up to him—I think he took a lap around the mall in about two minutes.
-But scaring children is the easy part; once I complete my run-around-yelling entrance I find myself standing in the middle of an increasing crowd of grade-schoolers who were all demanding pictures.
+One poor kid was staring at his mobile phone when I ran up to him — I think he took a lap around the mall in about two minutes.
+But scaring children is the easy part; once I complete my run-around-yelling entrance I find myself standing in the middle of an increasing crowd of pre-tweens who were all demanding pictures.
 I have absolutely no game.
 I don't have a pirate voice, or a set of pirate catchphrases, or even a good pirate scowl.
 It probably doesn't help that Justin is watching from a few yards away, which makes me feel like I'm under extra scrutiny.
 But I try my best.
 I pose, I bare my teeth, I do the best I can to give the horde of kids what they deserve.
 One of them tells me that I'm a “nice monster,” which makes me feel like I've really fucked up.

 An hour later I head to a party and a few friends ask me why I have residual black paint around my eyes and chin.
 I tell them how I was turned into a pirate werewolf, and how I scared some kids, and how I’m writing a story about it.
 I also mention how being dressed up in such an elaborate design made me feel uneasy of my own presence, like I was something of a fraud.
-Nobody can quite understand this, and I guess that makes sense—on the surface, being turned into a monster and sent out to frighten some kids should be empowering and fun, but there’s a real sense of craft to that kind of work.
+Nobody can quite understand this, and I guess that makes sense — on the surface, being turned into a monster and sent out to frighten some kids should be empowering and fun, but there’s a real sense of craft to that kind of work.
 It requires digging inside yourself and summoning up the same monster you are on the outside; as corny as it sounds, you need to be able to look into your werewolf pirate eyes and see a werewolf pirate looking back.
 One of the other actors told me he couldn’t do his character unless he was in costume, as if his ability to be scary was unlocked by his makeup.
 As for me, I don't think those hours in the makeup room unlocked anything.
 I wasn't a real monster, just a kid in a fancy costume.